 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

-Program participants are required to self-register for one of the following spring course numbers listed below for a total of 3 points:
+Program participants are required to self-register for one of the following spring course numbers listed below for a total of 3 credits:

 Offered through the Department of Applied Psychology.